Dental X-rays: Types and Uses

 Occlusal X-ray

-An occlusal X-ray is similar to a periapical X-ray or panoramic x-ray, where only one film is used.
-However, an occlusal X-ray is larger than a periapical x-ray and is typically used in pediatric dentistry.
+An occlusal X-ray is similar to a periapical X-ray, or panoramic X-ray, where only one film is used.
+However, an occlusal X-ray is typically used in pediatric dentistry.
 It captures an image of the full arch, which means all of the upper teeth (upper arch), or all of the lower teeth (lower arch).
 When you bring your child to their first visit, your child's dentist may take an occlusal X-ray of each of their arches to determine:

 Reduce Gagging During X-rays